martyall/side-loading/README.md

 ```haskell
 inflate :: Album -> SideLoaded Album [Person, [Photo]]
 ```
 which will grab all of this data and fill it in for you.
-Here is our toy example written out in full with a mocked Database (you can compile and run this):
+Here is our toy example written out in full with a mocked database (you can compile and run this):

 ```haskell